 Again, our GAIKPy approach yields the highest grasp accuracy with a success rate of over 99\%.

 This added accuracy comes at the cost of longer processing times.
 We give each IK solver 1 second to compute a solution.
-While GAIKPy fully utilizes this time, the state-of-the-art solvers show a different behaviour: If cases, where they can find a good solution, this often happens much faster, however, they don't utilize the time budget to find suitable solutions for difficult poses.
+While GAIKPy fully utilizes this time, the state-of-the-art solvers show a different behavior: In cases, where they can find a good solution, this often happens much faster, however, they don't utilize the time budget to find suitable solutions for difficult poses.

 We argue that in human-robot collaboration, these slower IK solutions are less problematic.
 For a humanoid robot, collaborating with a human, we face different challenges compared to an industrial robotic arm.
 For human-robot collaboration, safe and more importantly, predictable motions are essential.
 For safety reasons, we need to limit the technical possible maximum joint speed of the humanoid anyway.
 The slower but more accurate hybrid neuro-genetic approach yields better accuracy scenarios, while still fulfilling the time constraints for collaborative human-robot scenarios.